aidasgau/jobs-website/README.md

-# jobs-website
+# my-portfolio
-Jobs website written with Flask for learning purposes
+Portfolio website written with Flask for learning purposes